oshernati22/Algorithms/README.md

 1. Define new searcher = Bfs(),for example |Searcher Bfs=new Bfs();|.
 2. Use function search(SearchableGraph)- the function get a searchable graph and print the distance of the shortest path from the start. state.

-3.For more examples please read the file "MainTrainBfs" line 10-35.
+3.For more examples please read the file "MainTrainBfs" line 10-35 and "BFS EXAMPLE.PNG".

 ## How to run DFS on the  regular graph
 1. Define new searcher = Dfs(),for example |Searcher Dfs=new Dfs();|.
 2. Use function search(SearchableGraph)- the function gets searchable graph and prints the start time , end time and the father of each state in the shortest path from the start state.

-3.For more examples please read the file "DfsMainTrain" line 10-26.
+3.For more examples please read the file "DfsMainTrain" line 10-26 and "DFS EXAMPLE.PNG".

 ## How to build graph with wieghts
 1. Define new arraylist of edges for exmpale |List<Edge> bufferlist=new ArrayList<Edge>();|.